camunda/camunda-docs/versioned_docs/version-1.1/components/zeebe/deployment-guide/getting-started/create-process-instance.md

 ---
 id: create-process-instance
 title: "Create and complete process instances"
+description: "We're going to create two process instances for this tutorial to see our XOR gateway in action."
 ---

-We're going to create 2 process instances for this tutorial: one with an order value less than $100 and one with an order value greater than or equal to $100 so that we can see our XOR gateway in action.
+We're going to create two process instances for this tutorial: one with an order value less than $100 and one with an order value greater than or equal to $100 so that we can see our XOR gateway in action.

 Go back to the Terminal window where you deployed the process model and execute the following command.